Laura Lindzey

 I've been working with ice-penetrating radar data for years, and I still think it's so flipping cool that we can see through kilometers of ice using radar.
 This is possible because ice is mostly transparent to electromagnetic energy at radar frequencies.
 We see reflections at the air/ice interface, within the ice where its properties change, and at the ice/rock (or ice/water) interface.

-Over the last few decades1, my group has collected airborne ice-penetrating data all over Antarctica:
+Over the last few decades1, my advisor's group has collected airborne ice-penetrating data all over Antarctica:

 UTIG flights